microsoft/boll/docs/src/docs/rules.md

 - [EnforceRationale](../api/rules-core/classes/enforcerationalerule)
   Ensure that specified fields in JSON files have an entry in a `rationale` field in the same file explaining the addition.
 - [ESLintPreferConstRule](../api/rules-external-tools/classes/eslintpreferconstrule)
-  Esnure that the prefer-const ESLint rule is enabled
+  Ensure that the prefer-const ESLint rule is enabled

 ## Per-source file rules